bigbluebutton/bigbluebutton/docs/docs/administration/install.md

 - install
 ---

-We have tools to make it easy for you, a system administrator, to install BigBlueButton on a dedicated linux server.
+We have tools to make it easy for you, a system administrator, to install BigBlueButton on a dedicated Linux server.
 This document shows you how to install.

 ## Before you install